Tacoma Personal Injury Lawyers

 - The Defendant’s Conduct Was the Cause of Your Injury: Lastly, you must establish the causal connection between the defendant’s negligent or wrongful act or omission and your injury.
 In other words, you must prove that they were at fault for your injury.

 At Pacific Cascade Legal, we diligently prepare cases using all available evidence to support our clients’ claims.
 Our legal team can help you prove the various elements of your case.
-Get in touch with us today to learn more during a no-cost, no-obligation consultation.
+Get in touch with us today to learn more during a no-cost, no-obligation consultation with a personal injury lawyer in Tacoma.

 How Does Comparative Fault Work in Washington State?